 - 3.0 Megabits per second – Recommended for SD quality

 - 5.0 Megabits per second – Recommended for HD quality

 - 25 Megabits per second – Recommended for Ultra HD quality

 My speed tests showed that servers in all countries except Brazil met the recommended connection speed of 1.5 Mbps.
 All the others except India achieved the 3 Mbps required for streaming in SD quality.
 Server speeds in many countries were close to — or even above — the 25 Mbps required to watch Netflix in Ultra HD.

 More importantly, speeds were fast enough to allow me to stream without buffering in the vast majority of cases.
 I never had to wait more than a few seconds for a show or movie to load, even when the server was on the other side of the world.
 The only time I experienced significant buffering was when I tried to skip forward a long way on Netflix India.
 But even then, there were no problems when I watched normally instead of skipping ahead.

 Resolution was also very good in most cases.
 It was only Netflix Brazil which had noticeably worse resolution than average, which makes sense as the connection speed was lower than Netflix recommends.
 But the drop in quality wasn’t significant enough to make it unwatchable.

 Access Much More Netflix Content with Surfshark

-The US has the biggest Netflix library of any country.
+The US has the biggest Netflix library of any country, so it’s important to choose a VPN that works with Netflix US.
 If you’re elsewhere, there are probably many shows which aren’t available in your country.
 Using Surfshark means you can unblock Netflix content in all the countries with the largest libraries.